GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

 correspond most closely to a chlorite + actinolite rich 'Foliated metamorphic rock', but if it actually meets the definition of 'Schist' it would be a chlorite + actinolite 'Schist'.
+- Metamorphic rock characterized by 50 percent or more of combined chlorite, actinolite and epidote.
+Category for rocks generally named greenschist or greenstone.

 - **Source:**
 This vocabulary